 If you are trying to build muscle, it is particularly important to eat more protein.
 Doing so will give you the matter needed to build those big muscles you’re working so hard for.

-Eat The Right Amount Of Healthy Carbohydrates
+Eat The Right Amount Of Nutritious Carbohydrates

 Likewise, what you eat obviously impacts your energy levels and feelings of vitality and alertness.
 For example, if you aren’t eating carbohydrates, your body will start looking elsewhere for things to burn.
-The body will turn to your fat stores initially, then to your muscles and eventually your organs.
+The body will turn to your fat stores initially, then to your muscles, and eventually your organs.
 This means that if you work out and aren’t eating the right foods you could experience muscle wasting and feelings of exhaustion.
 And this is certainly not what you want.

 Healthy carbs are unprocessed and rich in fiber.
 They include:

 On the other hand, eating an excess of carbs can be extremely unhealthy.
 This means that when we have more carbohydrates than our body needs it will begin storing leftover energy as fat.

 This, in turn, causes your heart to pump harder to move the blood around your body.
 This can cause circulation problems, lack of breath, and other issues.
 An excess of carbs also increases your likelihood of obesity and diabetes.
 Likewise, sugar can cause serious damage to the nerves and organs.

 In a like manner, diabetes or insulin resistance can cause coronary artery disease at which point the arteries can become impaired or diseased.
 This, in turn, creates the buildup of arterial plaque which means your blood can’t get around your body as easily.
 In fact, the plaque increases your chance of heart attack or stroke and often causes angina.

 For more on improving your heart health, check out these heart disease and fitness statistics.

 Summary – Nutrition and Exercise